"Recycled" diamonds come back to haunt industry

 To mine the Gahcho Kué project in Canada's Northwest Territories, for example, parts of a 793 hectare (2,000 acre) lake must be drained, and then refilled after mining is over.

-The project, owned by De Beers Canada and Mountain Province Diamonds, is expected to cost at least C$550 million to build and production is not likely before 2016.
+The project, owned by De Beers Canada and Mountain Province Diamonds MPV.TO, is expected to cost at least C$550 million to build and production is not likely before 2016.

 "Economic diamond deposits are just very, very difficult to find," said BMO Capital Markets analyst Edward Sterck.